nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 Zeddy also got up and put on his gray cap.
 They went back to the pool-room.
-Jake met two more fellows that he knew and got into a ring of Zeddy’s pals....
-Most of them were longshoremen.
+Jake met two more fellows that he knew and got into a ring of Zeddy’s pals.<span class="three-dots"></span>Most of them were longshoremen.
 There was plenty of work, Jake learned.
 Before he left the pool-room he and Zeddy agreed to meet the next evening at Uncle Doc’s.